ECREA

 Article 1

-An International Association with Scientific and Educational Aims is founded herewith.
-The name of the Association, referred to in these Statutes as the Association, shall be the "European Communication Research and Education Association (ECREA), AISBL".
+The name of the international non-profit association with Scientific and Educational Aims, referred to in these Statutes as the Association, shall be the "European Communication Research and Education Association AISBL".
+In shortened form, the association may use the name: “ECREA”.

 Article 2